intake/intake-esm/README.md

 - Opening an ESM collection definition file: An ESM (Earth System Model) collection file is a JSON file that conforms to the [ESM Collection Specification](https://github.com/NCAR/esm-collection-spec).
-When provided a link/path to an esm collection file, `intake-esm` establishes a link to a database (CSV file) that contains data assets locations and associated metadata (i.e., which experiement, model, the come from).
+When provided a link/path to an esm collection file, `intake-esm` establishes a link to a database (CSV file) that contains data assets locations and associated metadata (i.e., which experiment, model, the come from).
 The collection JSON file can be stored on a local filesystem or can be hosted on a remote server.

   ```python